 Last winter, I catalogued several of the best tactics to share with you at the dawn of the next winter.
 Here they are.

 Take a quick peek in your attic.
 What do you see?
 Do you see any bare spots not covered in insulation?
-Attempt to identify what type of insulation you have and make sure it’s up to the level of insulation you need for your area using this helpful insulation guide along with this tool for understanding insulation R-values.
+Attempt to identify what type of insulation you have and make sure it’s up to the level of insulation you need for your area using this helpful insulation guide.
 Proper insulation is key to keeping your house warm.

 Air leaks and drafts allow warm air to quickly escape your house, resulting in tremendous heating and cooling bills.
 The solution to this problem is to check your home for air leaks and properly air seal any leaks you discover.
 This useful guide from the Department of Energy will walk you through the entire process.

-Close the vents in unused rooms (and seal them off, if possible).
+3. Close the vents in unused rooms (and seal them off, if possible)

 If your home is well insulated and you have a room or two that’s not actively being used, turn off the air vent in that room and seal the room as best you can.
 The temperature in that room will drop significantly when you do this as you’ll no longer be heating it – and no longer paying the bill for heating it, either.